 Note: SC^{sch} = perceptions of School Climate at the current school.
 IF^T = Teacher Perceptions of Instructional Focus at the current school.
 WC^T = Teacher Perceptions of Working Conditions at the current school.
 S^T = Teacher Perceptions of Safety at the current school.
 SPE^S = Student Perceptions of Social Physical Environment at the current school.
 S^S = Student Perceptions of Safety at the current school.
-F^S = Student Perceptions of Safety at the number of factor scores used in the calculation of SC^{sch} for this school.
+SF = the number of factor scores used in the calculation of SC^{sch} for this school.
 The SPE^S factor score is not used in calculating SC^{sch} for online and virtual schools.
-If a school has $PR^T \ge .80$ but still has one or more teacher factor scores that are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor calculated for the school in its place.
-If a school has $PR^S \ge .80$ but still has one or more student factor scores this are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor scores this are not reported for having too few complete responses, use the school has $PR^S \ge .80$ but still has one or more student factor scores this are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor scores this are not reported for having too few complete responses, then SC^{sch} shall not be calculated or reported for the school and the school shall not receive a rating for the School Climate indicator.
+If a school has $PR^T \ge .80$ but still has one or more teacher factor scores that are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor scores this are not reported for having too few complete responses, use the mean of the SC^{sch} shall not be calculated or reported for the school and the school shall not receive a rating for the School Climate indicator.